How many times have you tried natural remedies that don’t work?

 Before you say “pfft, homeopathy, that’s just water!” take a moment to consider it’s the fastest growing form of medicine in the world!
-It also has plenty of research to back it up (check out this great summary of the best homeopathy research).
+It also has plenty of research to back it up.
 And unlike drugs, it’s both effective and safe!

 Homeopathy works best when it’s used in acute situations … think about bug bites, sudden vomiting or other common issues dog owners face.
 Homeopathy can fix them all!

 So we’ve compiled a list of the 20 best uses for homeopathy … and they’re all tried and tested here at DNM!

 But first, if you’ve never used homeopathic remedies before, you’ll need to do just a bit of homework and read this part below … or, if you’ve used them before, jump right down to the list of our Top 20 Remedies!